TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   When this is the case, the global timeout set with ``DART_TESTING_TIMEOUT`` has no impact on these individually set test timeouts.

-* Be careful not set the timeout too low since if a machine becomes loaded tests can take longer to run and may result in timeouts that would not otherwise occur.
+* Be careful not set the global test timeout too low since if a machine becomes loaded tests can take longer to run and may result in timeouts that would not otherwise occur.

 * The value of ``DART_TESTING_TIMEOUT`` and the timeouts for individual tests can be scaled up or down using the cache varaible